Doing Business with NOSM University

 Open Competitive Procurement

-NOSM University follows an open and competitive procurement process for the acquisition of goods and services over $121,200, in compliance with public sector procurement regulations, trade agreements, and institutional policies.
+NOSM University follows an open and competitive procurement process for the acquisition of goods and services over $121,200 in compliance with applicable public sector procurement regulations, trade agreements, and institutional policies.

-- MERX: Public tender notices are advertised on MERX, directing suppliers to Bonfire for access to bid documents and submissions.
+- MERX: Public tender notices are posted on MERX and direct suppliers to NOSM University’s electronic bidding portal for access to bid documents and submission details.

-- Bonfire: Bid documents are available and submissions must be completed through the NOSM University Bonfire Portal.
+- EUNA Procurement: Bid documents are available and submissions must be completed through NOSM University’s electronic bidding portal.
 Registration and document downloads are free of charge.

 Buying Groups and Cooperative Purchasing